adanngrha/adann/README.md

 * Web Development
 * Software Engineering
-* Data Engineering (being a data engineer would be cool :laughing:)
+* Data Science (being a data engineer would be cool :laughing:)

 ## Thank you and Welcome! :computer: